subba2048/home-needs-backend/README.md

 npm install

-To run the project:
+To run the project

 npm start

-To display rows from user table:
+For a list of API endpoints:

-Navigate to localhost:8000
+Visit postman team workspace